 - Together with the noun ανθρωπος (anthropos), meaning man(kind): the noun φιλανθρωπος (philanthropos), meaning lover of mankind.
 This word does not itself occur in the Bible, but the following two derivatives do:

 - The noun φιλανθρωπια (philanthropia), meaning human friendship, benevolence or kindness.
-This noun occurs twice in the New Testament: in Acts 28:2, the natives of Malta showed Paul and companions "extra-ordinary philanthropia".
+This noun occurs only twice in the New Testament: in Acts 28:2, the natives of Malta showed Paul and companions "extra-ordinary philanthropia".
 In Titus 3:4, Paul groups our word with χρηστοτης (chrestotes), meaning kindness, and assigns it to God.

 - The adverb φιλανθρωπως (philanthropos), meaning humanely or with people-love (Acts 27:3 only).

-- Prefixed with the particle of negation α (a): The adjective αφιλαργυρος (aphilarguros), meaning not money-loving (1 Timothy 3:3 and Hebrews 13:5 only).
+- Prefixed with the particle of negation α (a): the adjective αφιλαργυρος (aphilarguros), meaning not money-loving (1 Timothy 3:3 and Hebrews 13:5 only).

 - Together with the noun νεικος (neikos), meaning quarrel or strife (and which doesn't occur independently in the Bible): the adjective φιλονεικος (philoneikos), meaning quarrel-loving (1 Corinthians 11:16 only).
 From this word derives: